ArnoldDijk/dijkies/README.md

 A strategy written once can be backtested on historical data and later deployed to a real exchange without modification.

-## How It Works

-At a high level, Dijkies operates as follows:

-1. Market data (candles) is fetched from an exchange or data provider
-2. A rolling window of historical data is passed to a strategy
-3. The strategy analyzes the data and generates buy/sell signals
-4. Orders are placed through a standardized execution interface
-5. Account state is updated accordingly
-6. Results are collected (during backtesting) or executed live

 ## Key Design Principles

 - **Strategy–Executor separation**